iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/Misc/[#139] [Streaming Notification MO Astray @2100 ].md

 ## Post
 **NEKOSAIKOU**<br>
 Recently I was told by some haters that I can't rock this game.
 That's total bull.
-I am a diehard fan of action puzzle-solvers.
+I am a diehard fan of action puzzle\-solvers.
 I 've heard there's a streamer who nailed all the boss' without losing any HP.
-Tryin' to get the achievement where you make it to the end without dying once~If you die even once you gotta restart the game!!!
+Tryin' to get the achievement where you make it to the end without dying once\~If you die even once you gotta restart the game!!!

 MO: Astray game link: <br>
 [**MO: Astray**](http://short.rayark.com/MOAstray)
 ## Replies
 **MYMYM**<br>
-Wow~ it's NEKOSAIKOU.
-Long time no see~~
+Wow\~ it's NEKOSAIKOU.
+Long time no see\~\~

 **TunaLee**<br>
 Isn't that the production team for project Wo from a long time ago wwwww<br>